-1.01 General Public Disclosure and Exemptions.
+17.01 General Public Disclosure and Exemptions.
 Except for report enclosures containing exempt information, all final inspection reports will be routinely disclosed to the public.
 Information that should not appear in an inspection report is described in 10 CFR 2.390 and 9.17.
 MD 8.8, “Management of Allegations,” addresses the manner in which an inspection report may be used to document allegation follow up activities.
 Minor violations revealed during allegation follow up shall not be included in the inspection report as a minor violation.
 IMC 0620, “Inspection Documents and Records,” provides guidance on acquisition and control of NRC records, including inspection-related documents.

 Inspection reports containing “Official Use Only- Security Related Information” will not be disclosed to the public.
-The number and severity of violations contained within these reports, however, will be stated in a publically-available cover letter.
-If the severity level of the violation is NCV or Severity Level IV violation, then the specific level should be listed.
+The number and severity of violations contained within these reports, however, will be stated in a publicly-available cover letter.
+If the severity level of the violation is an NCV or Severity Level IV violation, then the specific level should be listed.
 If the severity level of the violation is Severity Level I – III, then the publicly-available cover letter should only state that the violation is escalated enforcement.
 The content behind these violations shall not be discussed on the public docket or in public meetings.

-1.02 Release of Investigation-Related Information.
+17.02 Release of Investigation-Related Information.
 When an inspector accompanies an investigator on an investigation, the inspector must not release either the investigation report or his or her individual input to the investigation report.
 This information is exempt from disclosure by 10 CFR 9.17, “Agency Records Exempt from Public Disclosure,” and must not be circulated outside the NRC without specific approval of the Chairman (refer to OI Policy Statement 23).